jonasmalacofilho/homebrew-liquidctl/README.md

 ## Uninstalling

-To uninstall use the complete name:
+To uninstall use the complete formula name, and then untap:

 ```
 $ brew uninstall jonasmalacofilho/liquidctl/liquidctl
+$ brew untap jonasmalacofilho/liquidctl
 ```

-After uninstalling, it is possible to revert back to the formula from homebrew-core:
+After this it is possible to install the formula from homebrew-core/linuxbrew-core:

 ```
 $ brew install liquidctl